joshua-poon/poonos/pages/life.md

 <a href="/nostalgia/movies">All the films I've ever watched, whether in cinemas, at home or at school</a>.
 I update this whenever I watch another one, and occasionally post a film review or two.

 Primary school was a crazy time.
-[Here are some of my best memories from primary school, a local government primary school.](/life/featured/2022/06/28/primary-school.html)
+[Here are some of my best memories from primary school, a local government primary school.](/life/primary.html)

+We experienced two brutal lockdwons during the first year of the COVID-19 pandemic.
+[Here is some insight into how we coped experiencing it during our final year of high school, Year 12.](/life/pandemic_year_one.html)